Zud: Man-made factors

 Human factors worsen the situation caused by the harsh winters.
 Under the communist regime, the state regulated the size of the herds to prevent overgrazing.
 The 1990s saw a deregulation of Mongolia's economy and a simultaneous growth in worldwide demand for cashmere wool, which is made from goat hair.
 As a result, the number of goats in Mongolia has increased significantly.
 Unlike sheep, goats tend to damage the grass by nibbling at its roots; their sharp hooves also damage the upper layer of the pasture, which is subsequently swept away by the wind.
 This leads to desertification.
+Additionally, climate change has resulted in snowier winters and stronger droughts, both of which contribute to harsher and more frequent zuds.

 Mitigation

 Some traditional methods to protect the livestock from such inclement weather conditions include drying and storing cut grass during the summer months, and collecting sheep and goat dung to build dried flammable blocks called kizyak in Central Asia and аргал (аргал түлш) in Mongolia.
 Dried grass can be fed to animals to prevent death from starvation when zud occurs.
 The kizyak, or blocks of sheep and goat dung, are stacked to make a wall that protects the animals from the wind chills, and keep them warm enough to withstand the harsh conditions.
 These blocks can also be burnt as fuel during the winter.
 These methods are still practiced today in the westernmost parts of Mongolia, and areas formerly part of the Zuun Gar nation.

 Because of the semi-permanent structure of the winter shelter for their livestock and the cold, most – if not all – nomads engage in transhumance (seasonal migration).
 They have winter locations to spend the winter, which are in a valley protected by mountains on most sides from the wind, while in the summer they move to more open space.